Why Join EazyWaste?

 With rapid urbanization and huge waste management challenges in Africa, Eazywaste Educate and Advocate for good waste management practices and value addition on waste generated through Recycling and Reuse of plastic and can waste.
 We sensitize citizens on the value of waste (plastics) they generate through our education and advocacy programs by engaging communities, institutions and households.
 We also use our Digital Platforms to carry out the education and advocacy.

-We collect and buy plastic waste materials from collectors, households and institutions.
+We operate community recycling centres, collect and buy plastic waste materials from collectors, households and institutions.
 We process these plastics and sell them to plastic manufacturing companies and other Recycling plants for use as raw materials for their production.

 We serve as a data hub for the collection and reporting of waste and recycling data to help policy makers formulate good waste management policies for the benefit of the citizenry.
 We compliment the plastic recycling industry by bringing plastic scavengers from the “informal” sector to companies in the “formal” sector We aim to help Africa and the world attain the Sustainable Developments Goals (SDGs) on Climate Action, Sustainable cities and Communities and Clean Water and Sanitation.